smccracken/chocolatesculptress.com/_src/sculptures/exposed.md

     lazyload: true
 } %}

+As [Shelburne Museum](https://shelburnemuseum.org)  describes it this exhibit highlights those that <q cite="https://shelburnemuseum.org/exhibition/time-lapse-contemporary-analog-photography/">experiment with the mutable medium of photography and employing a variety of materials—from cyanotype dresses made of tamale wrappers to a three-dimensional shelter displaying tintype portraits</q>.

-The exhibit is on display at the [Shelburne Museum](https://shelburnemuseum.org) until March 8th, 2020.
+The exhibit is on display until March 8th, 2020.